DanielSvub/anytype/README.md

 ```

 ### Reductions
-- `Reduce(initial any, function func(any, any) any) any` - reduces all elements of the list into a single value,
+- `Reduce(initial any, function func(any, any) any) any` - reduces all elements in the list into a single value,
 ```go
 result := list.Reduce(0, func(sum, value any) any {
 	return sum.(int) + value.(int)